Ask any patient what ME is and you’ll find you’ve opened a can of words.

 On the lessor days I can manage to do a few small tasks, be it writing for a short period of time, going food shopping with my husband, having a visitor for an hour or gentle weeding or light work in the garden.
 These tasks are done in spite of having ME, not because ME has toddled off and of course my symptoms will be exacerbated as a result of these tasks.
 Then there are tasks I simply can no longer do, like attending social events such as weddings or standing for long periods of time, or walking distances.

-So you see, ME is a constant, an ever present.
+ME is a constant, an ever present.
 A debilitating illness patients have to learn to live with, to adapt to.
 ME is not just being a little bit tired or a little bit off, ME is living constantly within a limitation.